tedmiston/qcbrunch/CONTRIBUTING.md

 QCBrunch is now deployed on Zeit Now.
 It was previously hosted on GitHub Pages.

+## Add a Place

+To add a place, fill out as much info as possible using [TEMPLATE.html](https://github.com/tedmiston/qcbrunch/blob/master/TEMPLATE.html) to match what other listings have already in index.html, then submit as an issue or pull request.

 ## Development

 To run the site locally: